 This palette contains 24 shades; 15 mattes and 9 metallics.
 This is a cool toned palette full of blacks, greys and whites.
 It’s surprising how many undertones there are in this palette with blues, greens and browns.
 This is the most neutral palette I’ve seen frm JSC.

 For once, there are no attention warnings on the back of this palette.
 I haven’t had any issues when using any shades in this palette.
 Glitter does get everywhere but none in the eyes so far.
 I don’t have sensitive eyes so this may not be the same for everyone.

 When doing the swatches the majority of the shadows were amazing.
 They felt silky and smooth and swiped so well.
 However, the shade hearse just felt weird and slick and Diamond Ashes felt gritty to touch.
 The rest of the metallics are so soft, you don’t need to apply pressure to them as well as been super glittery.

 On the eye, the shadows mostly perform well.
 Some of the darker shades need some work to blend out but they hold their pigment pretty well.
 With the exception of hearse.
 This one goes on with pigment and loses it pretty quick when blending.
 I honestly prefer the black in the alien palette.
-The lighter shades ae perfect for blending out those darker ones and apply evenly.
+There seemed to be little difference in the undertones of the shades once on the eye.
+When blended those blue and green notes weren’t there.
+The lighter shades are perfect for blending out those darker ones and apply evenly.
 I didn’t notice any creasing with any of the shades.